Premmgr/Nginx-webserver-prototype-1/README.md

-this tool installs nginx server on host machine or in docker container with provided args.
+this tool installs nginx server on host machine or in docker container with provided configuration.